Rahmenordnung/ink_dreams/README.md

 __Reset button__ When clicked it resets the search filtering selection.

+__Profile__: The profile page shoud display the list of purchased products  in table with specific  caracteristics, such as date, price, of the transactions.

 __Footer__ It contains anchors, social media, dataset, main page that takes the User to the desired links.

+-- __Registration and Sign in/out__:

+-- __Reset password of a user__:

 ------------
 __Stripe__ payment function has been verified with a test card and all transactions show up on the Stripe dashboard.